dimitri/pgloader/pgloader.1.md

   * `--field "..."`

     Allows setting a source field definition.
 Fields are accumulated in the order given on the command line.
-It's then required to use a `--field` option per field in the source file.
+It's possible to either use a `--field` option per field in the source file, or to separate field definitions by a comma, as you would do in the *HAVING FIELDS* clause.

   * `--cast "..."`